Mrt134/Experimental/1.0luminadocumentation/_build/html/_sources/luminaplugins.txt

 will launch the search utility.

-Finally, selecting the screwdriver and wrench icon on the sidebar will open the "Desktop Preferences" section, seen in :numref:`Figure %s: User Menu 6 <luminapanelplugin16>`
+Finally, selecting the screwdriver and wrench icon on the sidebar will open the "Desktop Preferences" section, seen in :numref:`Figure %s: Desktop Preferences <luminapanelplugin16>`

 .. _luminapanelplugin16: